Christianity in Libya: Characteristics

 The largest Christian group in Libya is the Coptic Orthodox Church (Copts in Libya).
 The Coptic Church is known to have historical roots in Libya long before the Arabs advanced westward from Egypt into Libya.
-The next largest denomination is Roman Catholicism. members.
+The next largest denomination is Roman Catholicism.
 Orthodox communities include Egyptian Copts, Russian Orthodox, and Greek Orthodox.
 There is one Anglican congregation in Tripoli, made up mainly of African immigrant workers, that belongs to the Egyptian Anglican diocese.
 The Anglican bishop of Libya has his seat in Cairo.
 There is also a priest in Sabha.

 There are relatively peaceful relations between Christians and Muslims in Libya.
 However, there are restrictions for Christian religious activity.
 It is prohibited to proselytize Muslims, thus a non-Muslim man must convert to Islam if he wants to marry a Muslim woman.
 Religious literature is restricted.

 In spite of opposition to Christianity, a 2015 estimates some 1,500 Christian believers from a Muslim background residing in the country.

 Christian denominations

 Coptic Orthodox Church

-In 2022, more than half of Libya’s Christian population were Copts.
+In 2022, more than half of Libya's Christian population were Copts.

-Historically speaking, Christianity spread to the Pentapolis in North Africa from Egypt; Synesius of Cyrene (370-414), bishop of Ptolemais, received his instruction at Alexandria in both the Catechetical School and the Museion, and he entertained a great deal of reverence and affection for Hypatia, the last pagan Neoplatonists, whose classes he had attended.
+Historically speaking, Christianity spread to the Pentapolis in North Africa from Egypt; Synesius of Cyrene (370–414), bishop of Ptolemais, received his instruction at Alexandria in both the Catechetical School and the Museion, and he entertained a great deal of reverence and affection for Hypatia, the last pagan Neoplatonists, whose classes he had attended.
 Synesius was raised to the episcopate by Theophilus, patriarch of Alexandria, in 410.
 The Council of Nicaea in 325 made Cyrenaica an ecclesiastical province of the See of Alexandria.
 The Pope of Alexandria to this day includes the Pentapolis in his title as an area within his jurisdiction.

 The Coptic congregations in several countries were under the ancient Eparchy of the Western Pentapolis, which was part of the Coptic Orthodox Church for centuries until the thirteenth century.

 In 1971 Pope Shenouda III reinstated it as part of the Eparchy of Metropolitan Bishop Pachomius, Metropolitan of the Holy Metropolis of Beheira (Thmuis & Hermopolis Parva), (Buto), Mariout (Mareotis), Marsa Matruh (Paraetonium), (Apis), Patriarchal Exarch of the Ancient Metropolis of Libya: (Livis, Marmarica, Darnis & Tripolitania) & Titular Metropolitan Archbishop of the Great and Ancient Metropolis of Pentapolis: (Cyren), (Appollonia), (Ptolemais), (Berenice) and (Arsinoe).

 This was one among a chain of many restructuring of several eparchies by Pope Shenouda III, while some of them were incorporated into the jurisdiction of others, especially those who were within an uncovered region or which were part of a Metropolis that became extinct, or by dividing large eparchies into smaller more manageable eparchies.
 This was also a part of the restructuring of the Church as a whole.

 They are currently three Coptic Orthodox Churches in Libya: one in Tripoli, Libya (Saint Mark's), one in Benghazi, Libya (Saint Antonios - two priests), and one in Misrata, Libya (Saint Mary and Saint George).